ErpNetDocs/dev/domain-api/data-sync/additional-data-json.md

 ## Update the value

 Use `PATCH` to replace the complete value.
-JSON-encode the object as the value of the OData string property:
+When storing JSON, JSON-encode the object as the value of the OData string property:

 ```http
 PATCH /api/domain/odata/General_Products_Products(00000000-0000-0000-0000-000000000000) HTTP/1.1